1. Check Activation via Settings (Windows 11 & 10)

 control

-- Scroll down to find the Windows Activation section.
+- Scroll to find the Windows Activation section.

-🧩 You may also find this useful: How to Use ADUC in Windows
+🧩 You may also like: How to Use ADUC in Windows

-- Right-click Start and choose Command Prompt (Admin) or Windows PowerShell (Admin).
+- Right-click Start → choose Command Prompt (Admin) or PowerShell (Admin).

 slmgr.vbs /xpr

-and press Enter. - A pop-up will show your activation status.
+→ press Enter. - A pop-up will show if Windows is permanently activated or still in trial.

 4. Use the Run Dialog to Launch Activation Wizard